crankycrank/totalrecall/README.md

 modules are then used by the Snakemake workflow.

 It is recommended to use Docker to run it.
-Provided Dockerfile bundles the code and the data (transposon references, genome sequence)together.
+Provided Dockerfile bundles the code and the data (transposon references, genome sequence) together.

 Pre-built Docker images are provided on Dockerhub:

 `docker pull crankycrank/totalrecall:demo-hg19` for the demo data (see `demo/` subdirectory in this repository)

 `docker pull crankycrank/totalrecall:tcga-paper` for TCGA data

+Typical install time: 5-10 minutes for the Docker engine and 5 minutes to pull the needed Docker image.
+Docker engine runs on Linux, MacOS, Windows 10, Windows 11.
+If using MacOS, provided Docker image needs to be run in x86_64 compatibility mode.
+Provided Docker image uses Debian 11 as the base.

 Instruction to reproduce the build of these Docker images if one wishes to do so are provided below.